-For the Local Government Pension Scheme there is currently a net pension liability that is reviewed periodically by the West Midlands Metropolitan Authorities Pension Fund Actuary.
-The Council's share of the total pension shortfall is £135.5m at 31 March 2024 (31 March 2023: £357.6m).
-Whilst the figure is substantial it should be noted that:
+For the Local Government Pension Scheme there is currently a net pension asset that is reviewed periodically by the West Midlands Metropolitan Authorities Pension Fund Actuary.
+The Council's share of the total pension surplus is £598.4m at 31 March 2025 (31 March 2024: £135.5m net pension liability).
+Due to the application of IFRIC 14 and an asset ceiling the Pension Liability is being disclosed at £434.2m in the Balance Sheet.

-- Pension liabilities are based on the requirements of IAS 19, Employee Benefits, which use a discount rate based on high quality corporate bonds, 4.80% as at 31 March 2024. - It is not an immediate deficit that has to be met now.
-The sum is the current assessment taking a long term view of the future liabilities for existing pensioners and current employees who are accruing pension entitlement and of future expected investment performance; - There is a 12 year recovery plan which has been built into the Council's financial plans; - It is not unique to the Council as this is in common with the national position for pension funds.
-Details of the pension liability and assets are set out in Notes 19 and 20 to these financial statements.
+Pension liabilities are based on the requirements of IAS 19, Employee Benefits, which use a discount rate based on high quality corporate bonds, 5.80% as at 31 March 2025.
+Details of the pension assets and liabilities are set out in Notes 19 and 20 to these financial statements.